-Question 1: What are your career objectives and what steps are you taking to achieve them?
+What are your career objectives and what steps are you taking to achieve them?
 What alternatives are you considering?
 What geographical region do you hope to work in? (maximum 500 words)

-Your career objectives are holistic: both what you want to DO, and what you want to ACHIEVE (what impact you want to have through your career).
+Your career objectives are holistic: both what you want to DO and what you want to ACHIEVE (what impact you want to have through your career).
 The “achieve” part may be brief, but it animates and gives purpose to the whole essay (indeed, the whole application).
-The “do” part should be specific, in terms of position(s), industry, possibly company(ies), and, in this section, geography as well.
+The “do” part should be specific, in terms of position(s), industry, possibly company(ies), responsibilities, and, in this section, geography as well.
 The alternatives are essentially your “Plan B” – if the alternatives are primarily for the shorter-term goals, note how/why they’re another viable path to your long-term goals.
-If the alternative is for a longer-term goal (it’s not unusual for someone, reasonably, to consider starting a venture way down the road), make sure it’s coherent with the other elements.
+If the alternative is for a longer-term goal (for example, it’s not unusual for someone, reasonably, to consider starting a venture way down the road), make sure it’s coherent with the other elements.
 Be thoughtful about this alternative section, but don’t spend a lot of space on it.

 Not least, identify the key steps you are taking toward your goals.
 Of course, attending LBS is one such step.
 I do suggest noting other steps too (at least one more), as it builds credibility for your seriousness in “doing what it takes” to get where you want to go.
 In mentioning LBS and any other steps, briefly note why – how they will contribute to your achieving your goals.

-Question 2: What specific areas of London Business School life are you most excited about getting involved in and where do you believe you will add value to the School Community? (maximum 300 words)
+What specific areas of London Business School life are you most excited about getting involved in and where do you believe you will add value to the School Community? (maximum 300 words)

 This essay allows you to do two important things:

-• Demonstrate understanding of the LBS community overall
+- Demonstrate understanding of the LBS community overall;

-• Highlight interesting and/or impressive aspects of your life and experience
+- Highlight interesting and/or impressive aspects of your life and experience.

-***Disclaimer: Information is subject to change.
-Please check with individual programs to verify the essay questions, instructions and deadlines.***By Cindy Tokumitsu, has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA, master, law, PhD and medical programs, with special emphasis on MBA and EMBA and other business programs in her 15+ years with Accepted.
+Cindy Tokumitsu has advised hundreds of successful applicants, helping them gain acceptance to top MBA and EMBA programs in her 20 years with Accepted.
 She would love to help you too.
 Want Cindy to help you get Accepted?
 Click here to get in touch!